 “Anyone can hop on and workout virtually,” she says.
 “Being seen and knowing that other people are getting their workouts in…that really gives you an extra push to get your workout done, too.”

 If you’re skeptical that an online support system is an effective way to stay accountable, consider this: Research has found that participants in online weight-loss communities can provide mutual accountability based on shared experiences, which can spark encouragement and motivation to keep going.

-Many Team Beachbody Coaches host groups on Facebook or My Challenge Tracker exactly for this reason.
-In these groups, people share their fitness and weight loss victories and challenges and motivate other participants.
+Many Team Beachbody Coaches host Groups on Facebook exactly for this reason.
+In these Groups, people share their fitness and weight loss victories and challenges and motivate other participants.

 “The community makes you feel like you’re not alone,” Tehonica says.
 “Even if people don’t like to post themselves, they’ll still look at the group and see other people working hard, and it inspires them to get up and do something.”

 An active online community shows you there are so many other people going through the same thing as you are, and you don’t have to feel like you’re alone in reaching your goals.
 “It really brings that human aspect into it,” she adds.

 So, talk to your Team Beachbody Coach and join a Group or ask for encouragement in a supportive forum (the Beachbody message boards or the Beachbody On Demand Members Only group are great places to start).